Restorative justice: Development of practice

 In North America, the growth of restorative justice has been facilitated by NGOs dedicated to this approach to justice, such as the Victim Offender Mediation Association, as well as by the establishment of academic centers, such as the Center for Justice and Peacebuilding at Eastern Mennonite University in Virginia, the University of Minnesota's Center for Restorative Justice and Peacemaking, the Community Justice Institute at Florida Atlantic University, the Center for Peacemaking and Conflict Studies at Fresno Pacific University in California, the Center for Restorative Justice at the University of San Diego, and the Centre for Restorative Justice at Simon Fraser University in British Columbia, Canada.
 Members of the Mennonites and the social-action arm of their church-community, Mennonite Central Committee, were among the early proponents. "[T]he antinomian groups advocating and supporting restorative justice, such as the Mennonites (as well as Amish and Quaker groups), subscribe to principled pacifism and also tend to believe that restorative justice is much more humane than the punitive juvenile and criminal justice systems."

 The development of restorative justice in continental Europe, especially the German speaking countries, Austria, Germany and Switzerland, is somewhat different from the Anglo-Saxon experience.
 For example, victim–offender mediation is just one model of restorative justice, but in the present European context it is the most important one.
 Restorative justice is not just a theory, but a practice-oriented attitude in dealing (not only) with criminal relevant conflicts.
 Some have argued that restorative justice may be moving towards restorative practice.

 In October 2018, the Committee of Ministers of the Council of Europe adopted a recommendation to member states which recognised "the potential benefits of using restorative justice with respect to criminal justice systems" and encouraged member states to "develop and use restorative justice".

 Application

-Restorative justice is being applied both within and outside the criminal justice system.
+Restorative justice is being applied both within and outside the criminal and youth justice systems.
 Within the criminal justice system practices have been found at the police and prosecution stage, sentencing and court stage as well as within prison and probation.
 Outside of the criminal justice system, restorative justice is being applied in the community by NGOs, independent restorative justice practitioners and trained volunteers.